 Nearly 80% of those affected with an autoimmune disease are women usually of childbearing age or women under age 65, and the eighth leading cause of death among women.
 The standard course of conventional treatment is a lifetime of costly medication that come with dangerous side effects.

-Autoimmune disease is one of the leading cause of morbidity and mortality due to the damaged food and water supply, viral infections, leaky gut, infections (yeast, fungal, Candida, bacterial, parasitic, SIBO and H.pylori), heavy metal toxicity, mycotoxins, toxic chemicals, environmental triggers, and an altered microbiota.
+Autoimmune disease is one of the leading cause of morbidity and mortality due to the damaged food and water supply, viral infections, leaky gut, chronic infections (sinus, oral infections in the mouth, teeth and jaw, yeast, fungal, Candida overgrowth, bacterial, parasitic, SIBO and H.pylori), heavy metal toxicity, mycotoxins, toxic chemicals, environmental triggers, and an altered microbiota.

 The immune system is designed to protect your body from the attack of foreign substances.
 With autoimmune disease, something goes wrong with the immune system and it attacks and damages healthy cells, tissues, organs and many parts of the body (pancreas, thyroid, skin, kidneys, joints, brain, heart and lungs, digestive system, nerves and blood vessels).
 Some of the most common autoimmune diseases include rheumatoid arthritis, lupus, MS, celiac, Hashimoto’s thyroiditis, Sjogren’s, lupus, type one diabetes, psoriasis, Grave’s disease and inflammatory bowel disease, although there are approximately 100 different autoimmune diseases have been identified and numerous additional diseases have been identified of having an autoimmune basis.